wasaequreshi/CMPE-258-DL/hw7/README.md

 ## Part e
 This was also using this guide: https://colab.research.google.com/drive/1Gxr8IbHrC8HnZ2sQ0ukeJxhYAGR_3B9u

 I copied the colab and followed the steps.
-I ran the whole thing and checked each step (similar steps for our final project).
+I ran the whole thing (this took a while to finish running) and checked each step (similar steps for our final project).
 Since finishing my studying for my final, I know that RNN's would be really good for this (and this is what they use in the colab with a mix of CNN).
 They did single step models and multi step models and compared the different models.
 I can't really implement this from scratch but hopefully running the steps and reading through this will suffice for some credit.
 Interesting research and implementation for forecasting on climate.

 ## Conclusion
 I really liked part a and part d.
 The output and results were really fun and used my laptop webcam.
 The android one I didn't get to test myself but looks like it would be just as fun.
 I will probably run that on a intel based machine and see if that works to test the tflite mode.
 I also had the limitation of running the app since I do not have an android device.
 I can get around that with an emulator however (but that really slows down the PC and hits the fans!).